Invest in Swvl Holdings Corp. (SWVL) to keep your portfolio healthy - The Dwinnex

 The price of Swvl Holdings Corp.
-(NASDAQ: SWVL) closed at 0.82 in the last session, down -9.11% from day before closing price of $0.90.
-In other words, the price has decreased by -$0.0820 from its previous closing price.
-On the day, 1707848 shares were traded.
-SWVL reached its highest trading level at $1.1400 during the session, while it also had its lowest trading level at $0.7800.
+(NASDAQ: SWVL) closed at 0.65 in the last session, up 6.18% from day before closing price of $0.61.
+In other words, the price has increased by $+0.0378 from its previous closing price.
+On the day, 1942070 shares were traded.
+SWVL reached its highest trading level at $0.8100 during the session, while it also had its lowest trading level at $0.6013.

 Top 5 Cheap Stocks to Own Right Now